 What to do if you get writer’s block?

 No really, just flipping write one.
 (You can call it a “treatment” if the word “outline” scares you.)
 Miracle of miracles an outline tells you where to go next plot-wise.
 If the current scene isn’t working, you can move on to the next scene and come back later.
 Some authors hate outlines.
-An entirely unscientific survey has shown that these authors are 80% more likely to suffer from writer’s block.
+An entirely unscientific survey has shown that these authors are 80% more likely to suffer from writer’s block, and 90% mroe likely to be stuck with a major rewrite.
 (Yeah, I just totally made that up, but it sounds good.)

 - Switch POVs.

 I sometimes write multiple POVs (yes, I know I’m doing it, no, I don’t care, call me a risk taker, ah-cha-cha).
 If one POV character isn’t playing nice, I switch to a different one.
 Although, be warned, you can loose original voice this way and you may have to fix it later.

 You can always edit her/him/it out later.
 But sometimes a scene needs new energy ~ I always get mine from characters and dialogue.
 Make them amusing enough and no one cares if they’re superfluous, and they may turn out to be vital later.